Shopify/theme-check/README.md

 _This is a [HackDays project](https://hackdays.shopify.io/projects/13720)_

+Think RuboCop, or eslint, but for Shopify themes.

 Theme Check is a command line tool that helps you follow Shopify Themes & Liquid best practices by analyzing the Liquid & JSON inside your theme.

-Think RuboCop, or eslint, but for Shopify themes.

 Theme Check is also available [inside some code editors](https://github.com/Shopify/theme-check/wiki).

 ![](docs/preview.png)

+## Supported Checks

+Theme Check currently checks for the following:

+✅ Liquid syntax errors
+✅ JSON syntax errors
+✅ Missing snippet & section templates
+✅ Unused `{% assign ... %}`
+✅ Unused snippet templates
+✅ Template length
+✅ Deprecated tags
+✅ Unknown tags
+✅ Unknown filters
+✅ Missing `{{ content_for_* }}` in `theme.liquid`
+✅ Excessive nesting of snippets
+✅ Missing or extra spaces inside `{% ... %}` and `{{ ... }}`
+✅ Missing default locale file
+✅ Unmatching translation keys in locale files
+✅ Using unknown translation keys in `{{ 'missing_key' | t }}`
+✅ Using several `{% ... %}` instead of `{% liquid ... %}`

+And many more to come!
+Suggestions welcome ([create an issue](https://github.com/Shopify/theme-check/issues)).

 ## Usage